Written by Brooke Filsinger

 For lots more information on Mavis and The Staple Singers, check out her recent documentary:

 Many thanks to the author Brooke Filsinger.
-Brooke has spent many, many years dancing, djing, and teaching across Canada, the U.S., Europe, and Asia.
+Brooke has spent many, many years of dancing, djing, and teaching across Canada, the U.S., Europe, and Asia.
 When she isn’t gallivanting to dance events near and far, Brooke is based in her beloved Toronto where she is known for her unconventional and entertaining classes — but her weekly ‘Blues Music History’ class is by far her favourite!